Baltic Linen, Designer Parker Align for Youthful Bed & Bath

 Cecile Corral -- Home Textiles Today, March 9, 2010

-New York – Baltic Linen Co. is immersing itself in “exuberant florals” stemming from the artwork of artist and designer Kim Parker as the two join forces to create a new collection of juvenile bedding and bath.
+Baltic Linen Co. is immersing itself in “exuberant florals” stemming from the work of artist and designer Kim Parker as the two join forces to create a collection of juvenile bedding and bath.